Sri Krishna Leela (1977 film)

 Sri Krishna Leela is a 1977 Indian Tamil-language Hindu mythological film, written and directed by A. P. Nagarajan.
-The film was produced by R. M. Subramaniam, with music from S. V. Venkatraman.
+The film was produced by R. M. Subramaniyam, with music from S. V. Venkatraman.
 Sivakumar starred in the title role with Jayalalithaa, Srividya, Nagesh, R. S. Manohar taking supporting roles.
 This also marked Jayalalithaa's last film during the 70s era.
 The film failed at the box-office which led Sivakumar to take a decision of not portraying godly roles ever again.

 Soundtrack

 Music was by S. V. Venkatraman and lyrics were written by Kannadasan, K. D. Santhanam, Poovai Senkuttuvan and Ra.
 Pazhanisamy.